ZPChandrapur/zpchandrapur_applications/docs/auth-integration.md

 2. **Session expired**: Main app session might be expired
 3. **CORS issues**: Ensure both apps have proper CORS configuration
 4. **Different domains**: localStorage won't work across different domains - use URL method only
+5. **Wrong app name**: Ensure you're passing the correct app name ('estimate' or 'fims') to the functions

 ### Debug Steps:
-1. Open browser console in E-estimate app
+1. Open browser console in target app (E-estimate/FIMS)
-2. Look for logs starting with 🔍, 🔑, ✅, or ❌
+2. Look for logs starting with app name (E-ESTIMATE: or FIMS:) and emojis 🔍, 🔑, ✅, or ❌
 3. Check if auth data is being passed correctly
 4. Verify Supabase configuration matches between apps
+5. Ensure the correct localStorage key is being used for each app

 ## Same Domain Optimization